 Figure 3: Average spectra of single beads stained with the following near infrared fluorophores: Alexa 750, IRDye800, DyLight 800, Cy7.5, The average fluorescence intensity has been normalized to the average peak intensity of each individual Qdot.

 Traditional flow cytometers struggle with spectral detection in the red and near-infrared spectral regions primarily due to the rather poor performance of PMT’s (Quantum Efficiency = 2-8%) in this region.
 The use of a back-illuminated deep depletion (BRDD) detector on a dispersive spectrometer will allow the SFC to take advantage of the increasing availability of fluorescent dyes with emission in this spectral window.
 In order to probe the possibilities of near-infrared fluorescence applications in spectral flow cytometry, the Nolan group characterized seven different fluorescently labeled microspheres with emission in the NIR.
 Of the seven dyes tested, three (Alexa 750, Cy7.5, and DyLight 830) gave spectra with enough distinction to allow for unique determination with CLS unmixing, (Figure 3).
 The results are indicative of a promising future for spectral flow cytometry in near infrared spectral region, with dyes already available commercially.
-The increase in development of bright dyes with far-red to near-infrared emission should ease the use of this spectral region in flow cytometry applications in the near future.
+The increase in development of bright dyes with far-infrared to near-infrared emission should ease the use of this spectral region in flow cytometry applications in the near future.

 Watson, D.A., Brown, L.O., Gaskill, D.F., Naivar, M., Graves, S.W., Doorn, S.K., and Nolan, J.P., ‘A Flow Cytometer for the Measurement of Raman Spectra,’ Cytometry Part A, Vol 73A, p119-128, (2008)